Our Massage Therapist

 The Early Years

 After becoming a massage therapist in 2006, I worked at a massage studio in Gainesville, VA and opened my own office in Front Royal, VA, near where I was living at the time.
 I had a steady business in Front Royal, but then my mother got sick and I moved up to Maryland to care for her.
 At that time I worked in Washington, D.C., at a massage studio close to K Street and for a chiropractor in Georgetown.
-Then I married my husband in 2012, bought a house in West Virginia and decided to start a new practice.
+When I moved to West Virginia I decided to start a new practice.

 Frederick Massage Therapy